 The Commons Register is a definitive map of Common Land registered in Somerset.
 The Register is open for public inspection during office hours, however, it is advisable to telephone and make an appointment to ensure the map and register are available.
-Alternatively you can book a provisional appointment online.
+Or you can book a provisional appointment online.

 We are responsible for maintaining and updating the common land and town or village green registers.
 This includes updating the registers when ownership or common rights change or when new town or village greens within Somerset are registered.